Stevie Nicks: 1972–1978: Buckingham Nicks and Fleetwood Mac

 After Fritz disbanded in 1972, Nicks and Buckingham continued to write as a duo, recording demo tapes at night in Daly City, California, on a one-inch, four-track Ampex tape machine Buckingham kept at the coffee-roasting plant belonging to his father.
 They secured a deal with Polydor Records, and the eponymous Buckingham Nicks was released in 1973.
 The album was not a commercial success and Polydor dropped the pair.

 With no money coming in from their album, and Buckingham contracting mononucleosis shortly thereafter, Nicks began working multiple jobs.
-She waited tables and cleaned producer Keith Olsen's house, where Nicks and Buckingham lived for a time before moving in with Richard Dashut.
-She was soon using cocaine.
+She waited tables and cleaned producer Keith Olsen's house, where Nicks and Buckingham lived for a time before moving in with producer Richard Dashut.
+She soon started using cocaine.
 "We were told that it was recreational and that it was not dangerous," Nicks told Chris Isaak in 2009.

 While living with Dashut, Buckingham landed a guitar role with the Everly Brothers 1972 tour.
 Nicks stayed behind working on songwriting herself.
 During this time, Nicks wrote "Rhiannon" after seeing the name in the novel Triad by Mary Leader.
 (Five years later, a fan sent her the Mabinogion novels of Evangeline Walton that featured the legendary character Rhiannon, and Nicks later bought the film rights to Walton's work in the hopes of bringing the epic to the screen.)
 She also wrote "Landslide", inspired by the scenery of Aspen and her slowly deteriorating relationship with Buckingham.

 In late 1974, Keith Olsen played the Buckingham Nicks track "Frozen Love" for drummer Mick Fleetwood, who had come to Sound City in California in search of a recording studio.
 Fleetwood remembered Buckingham's guitar work when guitarist Bob Welch departed to pursue a solo career.
 On December 31, 1974, Fleetwood called Buckingham, inviting him to join the band.
-Buckingham refused, insisting that Nicks and he were "a package deal" and he would not join without her.
-The group decided that incorporating the pair would improve Fleetwood Mac, making the British band into an Anglo-American one.
+Buckingham refused, insisting that Nicks and he were "a package deal" and that he would not join without her.
+The group decided that incorporating the pair would improve Fleetwood Mac.
 The first rehearsals confirmed this feeling, with the harmonies of the newcomers adding a pop accessibility to the band's former style of blues-based rock.